JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ---

 **How will you handle projections, boundaries, or missing data?**
 *Write your thoughts here:*  Projections: Landsat, Sentinel, and MODIS all come in different coordinate reference systems (CRS).
-To compare them or overlay with Pará’s boundary shapefile, everything needs to be in the same CRS.
+To compare them or overlay with Para’s boundary shapefile, everything needs to be in the same CRS.
 ChatGPT explained the solution would be, "Reproject all rasters and vector data to a common projection before analysis.
-For regional studies in Pará, a projected CRS like UTM Zone 21S (EPSG:32721) or WGS84 / UTM works well because it minimizes distortion locally."
+For regional studies in Para, a projected CRS like UTM Zone 21S (EPSG:32721) or WGS84 / UTM works well because it minimizes distortion locally."
 Boundaries: We only want NDVI data within Pará, not the entire Amazon Basin or Brazil.
-The solution would be to import Pará’s state boundary shapefile (from IBGE or GADM) Missing Data: The Amazon has heavy cloud cover, and satellites often produce NDVI values of NA in cloudy/shadowed areas.
+The solution would be to import Para’s state boundary shapefile (from IBGE or GADM) Missing Data: The Amazon has heavy cloud cover, and satellites often produce NDVI values of NA in cloudy/shadowed areas.
 The solution would be to apply cloud masks, and use temporal compositing.

 ---